Nyzio2197/RossNet/README.md

 ## Usage

 The application can be initiated by inputting `npm run dev` into the command line interface and running the application on `localhost: 3000`.

-## Connect to production server
-`ssh -i "entr490.key" ubuntu@152.67.229.173`

-**!!!
-If you do not understand the ubuntu command line, do not run any commands.
-You may brick the server.**